KhanhNguyen9872/Ninja_Server_Termux/README.md

 # System Requirements
 CPU: Quad-core with 1.00GHz or up <br />

 Architecture: 64bit only [arm64-v8a] <br />

 Android 6.0 Marshmallow or up <br />

 RAM: 1.5GB or up <br />

 Internal storage: 2.5GB free space <br />

 Termux: Latest version! <br />

+# Note

+Server cannot be start if port 3306, 8080 is in used! <br />

+Sometimes if you install you will get some SQL errors, try to download the latest Termux or change to another repo with the command 'termux-change-repo' and try again <br />

 # How to install?
  - Tutorial: https://www.youtube.com/watch?v=f9YiOHyBAcI